 Once the wet ingredients are mixed in, your mixture should feel like damp sand.

 This step is optional.
 What I like to do is separate some of the mixture into a few bowls and add different colors of food coloring to each bowl.
 This allows me to make mixed color bath bombs.

 Be careful not to add too much food coloring.
 I recommend starting with a few drops and then adding more after you mix it in until you get your desired color.
 You could also get creative with mixing different dyes.

 I would caution that you stay away from very dark colors as it may stain your bathtub.
 If you want white bath bombs you can skip this step.

 Step 5 – Fill the Bath Bomb Molds

 Fill each half of the mold with the mix pressing it down FIRMLY with some extra mix extending over the top of the mold.
 Firmly press the two halves together.
 I like to twist them a bit while pressing them together to squeeze the excess mix out from between the two halves.

 Let the mold sit for at least 1 minute before removing the bath bomb.
 You may need to lightly tap on the mold to release the bath bomb but 9 times out of 10 it falls out fairly easily.
 While your first one sits, you can use your second mold to work on the next one.

-If you like this bath bomb tutorial, check out my tutorial on DIY Floral Soap Bars.
+If you like this bath bomb tutorial, check out some of my other tutorials.